 ICON DESCRIPTION

 +++ non-dangerous wreck

 dangerous wreck

-[ F 0 0 1 ] distributed remains of wreck
+[F 0 0 1] distributed remains of wreck

-HH Masts wreck showing mast/masts
+Here Masts wreck showing mast/masts

 wreck showing any portion of hull or superstructure

-Figure 4.0.3 - Wreck icons Table
+• Figure 4.0.3 - Wreck icons Table

-- 1. Press [FIND]. - Move the ShuttlePoint knob to highlight WRECKS and press [ENT] or move the ShuttlePoint knob to the right. - 3.
+1. Press [FIND].

+- 2. Move the ShuttlePoint knob to highlight WRECKS and press [ENT] or move the ShuttlePoint knob to the right. - 3.
 A popup window will be shown with a list of nearest Wrecks. - 4.
 Move the ShuttlePoint knob to highlight the desired Wreck and press [ENT]. - 5.
-Another window will be shown detailing the Wreck information. - 6.
-Press [CLR] to show the actual position of the Wreck on the Chart page. - 7.
-Press [CLR] again at any time to return your cursor to your vessel's position.
+Another window will be shown detailing the Wreck information.